What is Pro-B Fresh?

-If you’re prone to cavities or have bad brushing and flossing habits, a solution like this could be what you need to avoid the fillings, crowns, root canals and additional surgery resulting from cavities and gum disease.
+If you’re prone to cavities or have bad brushing and flossing habits, a solution like this allegedly helps avoid the need for fillings, crowns, root canals, and additional surgery resulting from cavities and gum disease.

 One bottle of Pro-B Fresh includes 30 capsules.
 You take one capsule a day either by chewing them or dissolving them in water.
 Whether chewed or dissolved, the ingredients in each pill you take coat your tongue, gums, and teeth.

 This coverage puts the supplement’s ingredients in contact with various bacteria in your mouth that cause cavities, as well as tooth and gum disease.

 As a result, you should see a reduction in your number of cavities, experience fresher breath and an overall improvement in your oral health.

 Each Pro-B Fresh chewable includes the following active ingredients and flavorings:

 - L. reuteri